-Guess What?
-That’s Not Crawfish Fat We’ve Been Eating
+Apparently, That’s Not Crawfish Fat We’ve Been Eating

 OK then, so what the heck have we been eating then?

-So, we've been eating liver...crawfish liver.
+That's right, we've been eating liver.
+Crawfish liver...sort of.

 Does a rose by any other name smell as sweet?
 You darn right it does.
-Bring on the liver!
+Bring on the crawfish liver!